OSeMOSYS/osemosys_global/docs/contributing.md

 2. Start your work on this branch.
 Don't forget to add [docstrings](https://www.sphinx-doc.org/en/master/usage/extensions/napoleon.html) to new functions, modules and classes, especially if they are part of public APIs.

-3. Add yourself to the list of contributors in `AUTHORS.md`.

-4. When you’re done editing:
+3. When you’re done editing:

     ```bash
     (osemosys-global) ~/osemosys_global$ git add <MODIFIED FILES>